 Bungee jumping is certainly not for the faint-hearted but your adventurous teen would love to try it once.
-It is an ideal activity for a weekend trip or holidays.
+It is an ideal activity for recreation on a weekend trip or during the holidays.
 Bonus for your teen would be watching you scream your heart out due to fear.

 Select a picturesque trail for your hike and your teen is likely to agree to go on the trip with you.
-Hiking is also a great opportunity for your teen to spend time outdoors and learn to appreciate nature.
+Besides being a test of endurance, hiking is also a great opportunity for adventure for your teen to spend time outdoors and learn to appreciate nature.
 Offer to take his best friends along on the trip and you just hit the outdoor activity jackpot.

 You need not restrict your teen’s outdoor activities to daytime.
 Spend some quality time with your teenager just gazing at the stars, identifying the constellations and catching up with him at the end of the day.